korlabs/tippr/README.md

 <br />
 -Thanks to Twitter Bootstrap for being awesome.
 (Enough said.)
 <br />
--Thanks to the countless others who have helped me work out the kinks!
+-Thanks to the countless others who have helped us work out the kinks!
 <br /><br />
 If you know PHP, please help contribute code!
 The files for the Chrome extension are also in here, so if you know any special Chrome tips that we don't- help out!